 Method

-- In a small bowl, mix together the 2tbsp dark soy sauce, 3 tbsp light soy sauce and sugar.
+- In a small bowl, mix together 1 tablespoon dark soy sauce, 3 tablespoons light soy sauce and sugar.

-- Heat 1 tbsp of vegetable oil in a wok over high heat, add the duck breast and 1 tbsp of dark soy sauce.
-Stir fry for a few minutes until the duck breast is lightly browned and cooked through.
+- Heat 1 tablespoon of vegetable oil in a wok over high heat, add the sliced meat and 1 tablespoon of dark soy sauce.
+Stir fry for 1-2 minutes until the meat is browned.
+At this stage don’t worry if it’s not cooked through.
 Set aside.

-- In the same wok over medium heat, stir in the onions and ginger and cook until the onions are soft and caramelised, about 5 minutes.
+- In the same wok over medium-high heat, stir in the onions and beansprouts and cook until they are soft and caramelised, about 5 minutes.

-- Add the noodles, the soy sauce and sugar mixture, and the cooked duck breast.
+- Add the noodles, the soy sauce and sugar mixture, the spring onion and the meat.
 Toss everything together until well combined and heated through, about 2 minutes.
-Taste and, if needed, add more sauce in the ratio of soy sauce 5:1 sugar.
+Taste and, if needed, add a pinch of salt.
+Do this step in high heat and toss fast, toss the noodles until there’s no sauce left at the bottom of the wok.

 - Serve hot.